ArthurChiao/arthurchiao.github.io/_posts/2019-11-30-cracking-k8s-node-proxy.md

 <a name="ch_4"></a>

-# 4. Impelenetation: proxy via userspace socket
+# 4. Implementation 1: proxy via userspace socket

 ## 4.1 The middleman model

-The most easy-of-understanding realization is inserting our `toy-proxy` as **a middleman in the traffic path on this host**: for each connection from a local client to a ClusterIP:Port, we **intercept the connection and split it into two separate connections**:
+The easiest realization of the node proxy model is: inserting our `toy-proxy` as **a middleman in the traffic path on this host**.
+For each connection from a local client to a ClusterIP:Port, we **intercept the connection and split it into two separate connections**:

-1. connection between local client and `toy-proxy`
+* connection 1: local client `<--->` `toy-proxy`
-1. connection between `toy-proxy` and backend pods
+* connection 2: `toy-proxy` `<--->` backend pods

 The easiest way to achieve this is to **implement it in userspace**:

 1. **Listen to resources**: start a daemon process, listen to K8S apiserver, watch Service (ClusterIP) and Endpoint (Pod) changes
-1. **Proxy traffic**: for each connection request from a local client to a Service (ClusterIP), intercepting the request by acting as a middleman
+1. **Proxy traffic**: for each connecting request from a local client to a Service (ClusterIP), intercepting the request by acting as a middleman
 1. **Dynamically apply proxy rules**: for any Service/Endpoint updates, change `toy-proxy` connection settings accordingly

 For our above test application `webapp`, following picture depicts the data flow:

 <p align="center"><img src="/assets/img/cracking-k8s-node-proxy/userspace-proxier.png" width="50%" height="50%"></p>

-## 4.2 POC Implementation
+## 4.2 Implementation

 Let's see a proof-of-concept implementation for the above picture.

 ### 4.2.1 Code

-Following code ommited a few error handle code for ease-of-reading:
+Omit error handling code for ease-of-reading:

 ```go
 func main() {